Advanced screening and diagnostic tests empower couples and clinicians to make decisions through pregnancy planning to birth.

-Roche recognises the enormous value of sensitive and reliable diagnostic information throughout pregnancy.
-Its commitment to constant innovation has yielded a portfolio of fertility and maternal tests that deliver highly accurate results to relieve uncertainty and support early and appropriate decisions.
+We recognise the enormous value of sensitive and reliable diagnostic information throughout pregnancy.
+Our commitment to constant innovation has yielded a portfolio of fertility and maternal tests that deliver highly accurate results to relieve uncertainty as well as support early and appropriate decisions.

-Fertility issues affect 1 in 10 couples globally1 and can be a significant burden on couples in many ways, from psychological stress to the financial burden of high out-of-pocket costs of treatment.2 Male and female factors contribute equally to the ability to become pregnant.1 Understanding these factors empowers couples to make decisions about when to start planning for a family and the options to consider if there are fertility problems.
+Fertility issues affect 1 in 6 couples globally1 and can be a significant burden on couples in many ways, from psychological stress to the financial strain of high out-of-pocket costs of treatment.
+Male and female factors contribute equally to the ability to become pregnant.2 Understanding these factors encourages couples to make decisions about when to start planning for a family and the options available if there are fertility problems.

-At birth, women have about 2 million eggs in their ovaries.
+At birth, women have about two million eggs in their ovaries.
 This is all of the eggs they will make in their lifetime.
-As women age, the number of eggs suitable for a viable pregnancy decreases in quantity and quality.7 Ovarian reserve test results give insight into the remaining quantity of eggs and the number of fertile years a woman has left.4
+As women age, the number of eggs suitable for a viable pregnancy decreases in quantity and quality.7 Ovarian reserve test results give insight into the remaining eggs and the number of fertile years a woman has left.4

 Anti-Müllerian hormone (AMH) is a very important and accurate marker of ovarian reserve.
 AMH testing can help physicians determine how many eggs remain in the ovaries and the likelihood of response to In-vitro Fertilization (IVF) drugs.
 AMH is produced in the growing follicles.4-6

 An AMH test is a simple blood test and can be undertaken at any time of the menstrual cycle.
 It can be performed in a lab, hospital or specialised clinic and quickly and accurately delivers clear and reliable measures of AMH levels.
 Results are automated and don’t rely on a sonographer’s reading, which is required with antral follicle count (AFC), another method used to assess ovarian reserve.